 Do You Need a Referral to Consult a Physiotherapist?

-A doctor’s referral is not required to see a physiotherapist in private practice unless you are claiming a work injury (e.g. Workcover), or some other insurance claims.
+A doctor’s referral is not required to see a physiotherapist in private practice unless you claim a work injury (e.g. Workcover) or other insurance claims.
 Department of Veterans Affairs patients will require a doctor referral.
-If you have been involved in a motor vehicle accident or you are planning for your treatment to be funded by an insurance company, it is good practice to consult your GP for a referral.
+If you have been involved in a motor vehicle accident or plan for your treatment to be funded by an insurance company, it is good practice to consult your GP for a referral.

 What About Private Health Insurance?

 A proportion of treatment costs is rebatable under all higher table private health insurance schemes.
 The private health insurance rebates do vary considerably depending upon your specific coverage.